-I’ve picked out the closest hotels to the centre of Vienna (Stephansplatz square with Stephansdom cathedral) with a few location tips, too.
-Each is on or next to the square and has a user rating of at least 8/10 at booking.com.
+I’ve picked out the closest hotels to the centre of Vienna (Stephansplatz square with Stephansdom cathedral).
+Each is on or next to the square and has a user rating of at least 8/10 at booking.com at the time of writing.

 - See also: